19604 John Street is for Sale

 The 3 Season Enclosed Porch

 Looking to the right, you have ample room to make the space your own.
 The sitting bench was a great place to read from Spring to Fall.
-You are facing the driveway, which is a stone’s through away from the Peanut Line Recreational trail.
-If you are active, there is a 5km or 10km loop for walking, running, biking, at your disposal.
+You are facing the driveway, which is a stone’s throw away from the Peanut Line Recreational trail.
+If you are active, there is a 5km or 10km loop for walking, running, biking, and enjoying.

 Immediately inside the door and to your left (east) is the yard.
 You own up to the rock wall.